Carolyn Stotesbery

-Carolyn Stotesbery-Levens (née Stotesbery) is an American actress, writer, and producer best known for portraying the character Pamela Richardson on the TNT drama Agent X and her acting roles in Grey Lady and Castle.
+Carolyn Stotesbery-Levens (née Stotesbery) is an American former actress and model possibly best known for portraying the character Pamela Richardson on the short-lived TNT drama Agent X. She is credited as Carolyn Stotes for her early film and television appearances.

 Early life

 Stotesbery was born in Wayzata, a suburb of Minneapolis, Minnesota, where she lived part-time as well as spending summers on a cattle ranch in Big Timber, Montana.
 She is the daughter of Anne and Patrick Stotesbery.
-Her father was a cattle rancher, but traded the cattle business for cabernet by moving from their Montana ranching community to Napa Valley to create Ladera Vineyards, which has flourished into a coveted label.
+Her father was a cattle rancher, but moved the family to the Napa Valley to start Ladera Vineyards.

 Stotesbery is the youngest of 4 children; she has an older brother, Dan, and 2 older sisters, Nicole and Laura.
+Stotesbery attended grade school in Wayzata before transferring to the Breck School, where she appeared in high school plays and musicals.
-Stotesbery attended Breck School and Wayzata public school before attending USC.
-She began acting at the age of 5, and at the age of 8 became a part of the Children's Theater of Minneapolis.
-In high school, Stotesbery was cast in multiple musical theater productions as well as plays, including Into The Woods, West Side Story, and Noises Off.

-Stotesbery studied Shakespeare at Cambridge University in England, and New York University (NYU) Tisch Stella Adler Conservatory, as well as Theater at USC.
+She began acting at the age of 5, and at the age of 8 became a part of the Children's Theater of Minneapolis. she studied Shakespeare at Cambridge University in England, and New York University (NYU) Tisch Stella Adler Conservatory, as well as Theater at USC.

 Stotesbery is an Improv Olympic West Alumni and a member of UCB.
 She also spent time at the Second City Training Center and The Groundlings.

 Acting career

-In 2003, Stotesbery made her first appearance in a Hollywood film with a small role in the Farrelly brothers’ Stuck On You, opposite Greg Kinnear and Matt Damon.
-Before that she had appeared in the hit comedic show MTV's Undressed.
+In 2003, Stotesbery made her first film appearance with a small role in the Farrelly brothers' Stuck On You.
+Before that she had appeared on MTV's comedy series Undressed.

-Stotesbery subsequently played opposite Jason Schwartzman in the FOX pilot Cracking Up created by Mike White and portrayed Johanna Hoffman, a Dutch Jew that survived the Holocaust in CBS’s award-winning, Emmy nominated show Cold Case with Kathryn Morris.
-In 2006, she appeared in the independent film Bobby directed by Emilio Estevez.
+Stotesbery appeared in the pilot for Cracking Up, portrayed a Holocaust survivor in an episode of Cold Case, and appeared in the independent film Bobby, directed by Emilio Estevez.

-In the 2010s, Stotesbery appeared in Glory Daze from Van Wilder director Walt Becker on TBS and Treasure of the Black Jaguar, as well as the independent film Crosshairs directed by Nick Lentz, which also starred Tom Sizemore.
-She starred as one of the leads in the pilot Olympia, which did very well in the festival circuit and won 5 awards.
-She later reunited with director Nick Lentz and starred in the French comedic short film Cupcakes.
-Stotesbery also starred in the dramatic short film Cold Feet and the music video for Adele’s Don't you remember.
+In the 2010s, Stotesbery appeared in the series Glory Daze and Treasure of the Black Jaguar, as well as the independent film Crosshairs directed by Nick Lentz.
+She was in the main cast of the series Olympia, and reunited with director Nick Lentz to star in the nine minute comedy short film Cupcakes.
+Stotesbery also starred in the dramatic short film Cold Feet and starred with Gilles Duarte as the couple in the music video for Adele's 2011 album track Don't You Remember.

-In 2015, Stotesbery played the role of Pamela Richardson on the TNT series Agent X starring Sharon Stone, Jeff Hephner, Jamey Sheridan, John Shea and Mike Colter.